This page gives an overview of how the Equality Act can apply to recruitment and promotion.

 An employer comments to a job applicant who stammers that all the people at their company can speak properly and he is unlikely to fit in there.
 This is likely to be harassment, on the basis that it creates a degrading or humiliating environment.
 Other types of claim may also apply.

-Sometimes (but by no means always) claims under the Equality Act may be reduced – or in some cases may not apply – if the employer has not been told about the stammer.
+Sometimes (but not always) claims under the Equality Act may be reduced – or in some cases may not apply – if the employer has not been told about the stammer.
 See Recruitment: Should I tell the employer I stammer?

 The Equality Act 2010 introduced restrictions on how far an employer can ask about an applicant’s health or disability before a job offer.
 Some enquiries are still allowed, such as asking about adjustments to the recruitness process or about ability to perform instrinsic job functions (after reasonable adjustments).